hartogs11/iUI_BCRR_ARGalaxy/README.md

 ## Project Description

 The project is a web-based data visualization and analysis tool built using R and Shiny.
-It aims to provide users with interactive visualizations and insights into three different biological datasets related to V(D)J recombination, R-S ratio, and mutation frequency.
+It aims to provide users with interactive visualizations and insights into three different biological datasets related to V(D)J recombination, R-S ratio, and somatic hypermutation frequency.
 The application helps researchers and biologists explore these datasets to gain a deeper understanding of the underlying data patterns and relationships.

 ## Table of Contents